opencog/atomspace/opencog/persist/sql/README.md

    decrease the SQL table sizes significantly, and decrease server I/O by factors of 2x-3x.
 Another table, designed just for simple pairs, might help a lot, too.

+ * Create an API to allow the user to save only seleced values on an atom.

+ * Create an API to allow the user to NOT perform the recursive save of values in the outgoing set (of a link).